 The Federal Reserve Banks’ Check Services offer you a suite of electronic and paper check processing options to support all of your needs.
 Your financial institution can select among a variety of processing options based on deposit deadlines, credit availability and level of sorting.

-Offer financial institutions a suite of services to send and receive image cash letters.
+Suite of services that allows you to send and receive image cash letters (ICLs) electronically.

 Provide financial institutions with the ability to deposit an image cash letter of forward collection items that the Federal Reserve Banks will clear and present as either substitute checks or an electronic file to the paying bank.